Johnson lifts No. 16 Minnesota over No. 9 Auburn in Outback

+“We challenged everyone of our players, you want to be a blue blood you’ve got to beat the blue bloods,” Fleck said Wednesday after No. 16 Minnesota beat No. 9 Auburn 31-24 in a game that wasn’t as close as the final score.

+“We used to be a blue blood back in the 30’s, 40’s, 50’s and 60’s,” Fleck added.
+“We’ve talked about the word of the year is restore.
+We want to restore that tradition.”

-TAMPA, Fla.
-(AP) — Tyler Johnson had 12 receptions for 204 yards and two touchdowns Wednesday to become Minnesota’s career receiving leader and propel the 16th-ranked Gophers to a 31-24 victory over No. 9 Auburn in the Outback Bowl.
+Tyler Johnson had 12 receptions for 204 yards and two touchdowns to become the Gophers’ career receiving leader and Minnesota outrushed the Tigers 215 yards to 56 while dominating time of possession to limit Auburn’s ability to keep pace.

+“We didn’t overlook them.
+I think our guys were ready to play.
+I think our guys played hard but they made the plays, we didn’t.,” Auburn coach Gus Malzahn said.

+“The second half, it was really a dog fight.
+Back and forth,” Malzahn added.
+“The bottom line is they made plays.
+They made the plays to win the game when the game was on the line.”

 Johnson broke Eric Decker’s school record for receiving yards on his second catch of the day and became Minnesota’s all-time leader for scoring receptions on a one-handed, 2-yard TD catch that put the Gophers (11-2) up 24-17 at halftime.

-His 73-yard catch-and-run put his team ahead for good early in the fourth quarter.
+The senior’s 73-yard catch-and-run put his team ahead for good early in the fourth quarter.

+“Coach Fleck says all the time, that this program is going up, and as you see today it’s definitely going in the right direction,” Johnson said.
+“Just having the right guys in the locker room is very important and everyone buying in.”

 Minnesota, which began the season with nine straight victories before losing two of its last three to Big Ten rivals Iowa and Wisconsin, finished with more than 10 wins for the first time since 1904.
 Auburn (9-4) concluded a season in which all four of its losses came against opponents ranked in the Top 25.